 - Once you choose a printing company, make sure to send a hard copy of your artwork in order to give them an idea of how you wish the color to appear.

-- Schedule enough time to allow the printing company to provide you with physical color proofs.
+- Schedule enough time to allow the printing company to provide you with physical full color copies/proofs.